ifsmirnov/jngen/README.md

 * I don't really like the code style of testlib, particularly naming convention and not using namespaces.
 * Being dependant on testlib, Jngen would compile even longer than it does now.

+### What does Jngen mean?
+I don't know.

+It sounds similar to Jinotega, my ACM-ICPC team, maybe that's the way how it (unconsciously) came to my mind.
+Also it is similar to Jungen – "Young" in German.
+Or "Just 'Nother GENerator library".
+Well, who the hell cares.